-The preferred language of browsing can be selected from the drop-down list box in the top right-hand corner on the homepage.
+Pick the language you want to use for browsing from the drop-down list box in the top right corner of the homepage.

-You will be redirected to the European Commission Authentification Service ‘EUlogin’, where you can create a new account.
+You will be redirected to the European Commission authentication service, EU Login, where you can create a new account.

-Please bear in mind that your user account can be deleted automatically from TED if it remains inactive for longer than 90 days.
-An automatic email will be sent to your email address before deleting.However, you can reactivate your account within 4 weeks, from the day of the automatic email, by just clicking on the link you can find in the email.
+Your account will be deleted automatically if it remains inactive for longer than 90 days.
+An automatic email will be sent to your email address before deletion.

 To log in, go to the TED homepage.

 You can log in to TED only if you have created an EU Login account (see ‘Creating a My TED account’).

 To log out from TED, click Log out in the My TED section.

 Use TED’s Browse functions to find notices by topic.
 The topics and related information are divided up by:

 Displays all current tenders.
 Tenders are divided by country of origin and document type, including active procurement procedures.